DataThirstLtd/azure.databricks.cicd.tools/README.md

 * Provide the ClientId/Secret and the Databricks OrganisationId for your workspace - known as **DIRECT**
   * This is the o=1234567890 number in the URL when you use your workspace
 * Provide the ClientId/Secret and the SubscriptionID, Resource Group Name & Workspace Name - known as **MANAGEMENT**
-* Provide a Bearer token connect as your own user account **BEARER**
+* Provide a Bearer token connect as your own user account - known as **BEARER**
   * This is the classic method and not recommended for automated processes
   * It is however still useful for running adhoc commands from your desktop

-**NOTE**: The first time a service principal connects it must use the MANAGEMENT method as this provisions the service principal in the workspace.
-Therefore after you can use the DIRECT method.
+**NOTE: The first time a service principal connects it must use the MANAGEMENT method as this provisions the service principal in the workspace.
+Therefore after you can use the DIRECT method.** Without doing this first you will receive a 403 Unauthorized response on all commands.

 ### Examples